devlubos/flask-template/README.md

 # FLASK Template

-This project is an example how Flask application can be
+This project is an example how Flask application can be used to display simple website.
+Things included:
+* package split
+* WTForms

 ## Installation